 What do I think about the logo?

 This logo is one of the all time classics and ticks all the boxes that make for a good logo.
 It’s simple, distinctive and memorable.
 It’s memorable, universally understood and has proven itself to be timeless.
-This logo is powerful and impactful and it did exactly what it was meant to; boost tourism in New York.
+The logo is both powerful and impactful and does exactly what it was meant to; boost tourism in New York.
 What more can you want from a logo?

 What can we learn?